JohannesDienst-askui/talk-demos/README.md

 We use the [Selectorshub Practice Page](https://selectorshub.com/xpath-practice-page/) which you can also download to your local machine to not be dependend on a internet connection.

+Also do not forget to install node.js LTS for the examples to work!

 ## Cypress
 See the [cypress docs](https://docs.cypress.io/) for more information.